-- Eat more meals at home and plan them in advance – Effective meal planning allows you to prepare and consume more meals at home, which equates to eating more nutritious foods and an overall healthier diet, plus you’ll save money.
+- Eat more meals at home and plan them in advance – Effective meal planning allows you to prepare and consume more meals at home, which equates to eating more nutritious foods and an overall healthier diet.
 In case you missed it, check out my last blog for effective meal planning tips.

 - Shop fresh in-season produce – Did you know that fruits and veggies cost less when they’re in season?
 Check out this seasonal produce guide for tips on when to shop for your favorites.
-Consider visiting your local farmers’ markets this summer.
-They can be a great place to get in-season produce while supporting local farms.
+If you have access to local farmers’ markets this summer, consider visiting with your meal prep list in hand!
+Shopping at farmers’ markets are a great way to get in-season produce while supporting local farms.
 Since you’re removing the middleman, it can also help you save money.

-- Opt for frozen (or canned) produce when fresh isn’t available – Even when your favorite produce isn’t in season, these options can be just as nutritious at a fraction of the cost.
+- Opt for frozen (or canned) produce when fresh isn’t available – Even when your favorite produce isn’t in season, these options are just as nutritious at a fraction of the cost.
 Fruits and vegetables are picked and frozen or canned at peak ripeness which allows them to maintain a comparable vitamin and mineral content to their fresh counterparts.
-Plus, they last longer!
+Plus, they last longer and are often more accessible!
 If opting for canned, look for those without added sugar or salt/sodium if possible.

 - Include more plant-based protein sources – These tend to be less expensive than meat and offer a lot of nutritional bang for your buck.
 Think beans, lentils, nuts and nut butters, seeds, etc. You don’t have to go completely vegetarian or vegan if that’s not your thing.
 Simply consider adding more meatless meals to your weekly menu.
 Check out this list for more tips and plant-based recipes.